Effect-TS/effect/.changeset/nice-turkeys-tap.md

 add `includeTypeAnnotations` option to `JSONSchema.make`

-This options allows to include type annotations in the generated schema.
+This option allows you to include type annotations in the generated schema.

 ```typescript
 import { JSONSchema, Schema } from "@effect/schema/JSONSchema"